anandwana001/android-interview/README.md

 - How does Coroutine switch context?
 - When to use Kotlin sealed classes?
 - Suspending vs Blocking in Kotlin Coroutines
+- What are Dispatchers and Name all of them
+- On which thread Dispatchers .Default execute the task or use which thread?
+- Dispatchers .Default vs Dispatcher .IO
+- What is SupervisorScope?
+- Exception Handling in Coroutine
+- Map vs FlatMap in kotlin
+- Singleton Pattern in Kotlin with object keyword
+- Collections API in Kotlin
+- What is Unidirectional Flow
+- StateFlow vs SharedFlow
+- Builder Pattern in Kotlin
+- Higher Order Functions in Kotlin
+- Covariance in Kotlin
+- Delay vs Thread.sleep?
+[Answer](https://www.linkedin.com/posts/anandwana001_coding-datastructures-jetpackcompose-activity-7192723727661350912-cpp-?utm_source=share&utm_medium=member_desktop)

 ## Android
  - How does Garbage collection works?